Bloc/Webflow-BlocJams-Screencasts/06-browse-controls.md

 <video width="1024" height="576" controls> <source src="https://bloc-books.s3.amazonaws.com/webflow/screencasts/BlocJams-18.mp4" type="video/mp4">
 </video>
 </center>

+> Within the new UI for Webflow, interactions are under the **Assets** panel.
+However, the same rules apply as you're creating them.

 We used some new settings for our interactions, so let's recap: